LinnyTheDuck/Extreme-Last-Card/README.md

 There are two modes to the game - *Normal Mode* and *Fight Mode*.

 ### In Normal Mode
 The game *ALWAYS* starts in normal mode.
 To get rid of your cards you have to place matching cards ontop of the middle card.
-If you cannot place a card, you must pick up an extra card from the remainder of the deck.
-The players play clockwise from the dealer. <br>
+If you cannot place a card, you must pick up an extra card from the remainder of the deck as your turn.
+The players play clockwise from the dealer.

 #### Winning a Game
 The game can *ONLY* be won in normal mode.